qzhang503/proteoQ/README.md

 In this section, we visualize the batch effects through correlation plots.
 The `proteoQ` tool currently limits itself to a maximum of 44 samples for a correlation plot.
-In the demo, we will perform correlation analysis against the `PNNL` data subset.
-By default, samples will be arranged diagnoally from upper left to bottom right by the row order of `expt_smry.xlsx::Sample_ID` within a subset.
+In the document, we will perform correlation analysis against the `PNNL` data subset.
+By default, samples will be arranged diagnoally from upper left to bottom right by the row order of `expt_smry.xlsx::Select`.
 We have learned from the earlier `MDS` analysis that the batch effects are smaller than the differences between `W2` and `W16`.
 We may wish to put the `TMT1` and `TMT2` groups adjacient to each other for visualization of more nuance batch effects, followed by the correlational comparison of WHIM subtypes.
 We can achieve this by supervising sample IDs at a customized order.
 In the `expt_smry.xlsx`, I have prepared an `Order` column where samples within the `JHU` subset were arranged in the descending order of `W2.TMT1`, `W2.TMT2`, `W16.TMT1` and `W16.TMT2`.
 Now we tell the program to look for the `Order` column for sample arrangement:

 ``` r
 # peptide correlation